sheagk/commute-times/README.md

 First, create a Google API Key and enable both the Directions and Maps JavaScript APIs.
 You'll also need to enable a billing account, but don't worry -- you get a $300 credit to start with, and the Maps API give you an additional $200 credit each month.
-Even in debugging, testing, and usage, I never went through more than about $30 of that monthly credit.
+I went through a tiny fraction of that credit in debugging and testing, but running the grid search with 50 points on a side (see below) ran through the entire monthly credit and half of the free trial, so be careful with that!

 Second, create your configuration file.
 It should look like: